 Please contact the Office of Student Affairs if you would like to schedule an appointment to discuss your academic plan.
 We also encourage you to ask questions of the faculty and watch the course selection advice videos.

-Duke Law allows great flexibility in upper-class course selection.
-The only upper-class requirements for the JD are an ethics/professional responsibility course and a course with a substantial writing component.
+The only upper-class requirements for the JD are that students must take a class that satisfies the ethics requirement, a class, clinic or externship that satisfies the professional responsibility requirement and complete the JD upper-level writing requirement, typically through a course or independent study.
 Students select the remaining courses to gain in-depth knowledge of their practice areas of interest, additional training in selected skill areas, and/or coverage of areas of particular personal interest.
 The following are words of advice from a number of faculty assembled for that purpose:

 Litigation and General Practice